bellmano/bellmano/README.md

 <!-- Header -->
 <h2 align="center">
-  Hi, I'm Mattias Mälman. :wave:
+  Hi, I'm Mattias Mälman :wave:
 </h2>

 <!-- "About" section -->
 <p align="center">
-  This is my GitHub account for private use. :lock: I'm a Developer that lives in Stockholm, Sweden. :neckbeard:
+  This is my GitHub account for private use :lock: I'm a Developer that lives in Stockholm, Sweden :neckbeard:
 </p>

 <!-- Social icons section -->